Sometimes the road less traveled leads to a breathtaking surprise.

 I was reminded of this in April when I went hiking in Hillsborough, North Carolina, at Occoneechee Mountain, which–if you haven’t figured out by now–is my favorite hiking destination in central North Carolina.

 In my defense there’s a good reason for this.
-The hidden cove–which I’ve since learned is called the Panther’s Den after it’s most famous, long-dead resident–isn’t adjacent to any of the official trails; you actually have to venture off the main trail in order to find it.
+The hidden cove–which I’ve since learned is called the Panther’s Den after it’s most famous, long-dead resident–isn’t adjacent to any of the official trails; you actually have to venture off trail in order to find it.
 And since I normally stick to the official trail, I never saw it.

 I found this out when I reached the fern grove on the north side of the mountain.
 I was headed up the staircase that leads toward the quarry when I saw a path veering toward the west.
 I’d seen it before but had never paid much attention to it.
 For some reason on this occasion I decided to follow it and see where it led.